The 2022 IAM Scholarship Competition

 - Children of members (vocational/technical school) -English

-Application packets postmarked later than February 12, 2021, will NOT be acknowledged or considered.
+Application packets postmarked later than February 11, 2022, and/or received later than February 23, 2022, will NOT be acknowledged or considered.
 No exceptions will be permitted even if a third party is responsible for the delay.
 WE DO NOT ACCEPT CALLS REGARDING APPLICATION STATUS.

 IMPORTANT: Complete the application and MAIL TO: